SUBMISSIONS CLOSE MARCH 5TH, 2018!

-Interested in presenting artistic work in the Milwaukee Fringe Festival?!
-GREAT!
+Interested in presenting artistic work in the 3rd Annual Milwaukee Fringe Festival?
+Awesome!

 Applying to the Fringe

-Please complete one application per project/company wishing to join in the Milwaukee Fringe Festival.
-Submission fee for applications not admitted to the festival are non-refundable.
+Please complete one application per project/company wishing to join in the Milwaukee Fringe Festival!
+(Submission fees from applicants not admitted to the festival are non-refundable.)

-- All applications will be reviewed and notified by June 1st.
+- All applications will be reviewed and applicants will be notified by April 15th, 2018.

-- Production fee for indoor performances (Vogel Hall and Todd Wehr Theatre) is $215, Outdoor Production Fee is $165.
-There is no production fee for Roving performers or Visual Art.
-Fee paid upon acceptance into the festival no later than June 1st.
-Please read our Letter to 2017 Participants.
+- Production fee for indoor performances (Vogel Hall and Todd Wehr Theatre) is $215.
+There is no production fee for outdoor performers, roving performers or visual art.
+Fee paid upon acceptance into the festival no later than May 1st.
+Please read our Letter to Participants.

 - The MKE Fringe will include artists and artwork from as many domains as possible (ie. theater, dance, music, performance art, painting, sculpting, & mixed media).